DoozkuV/nvim-config/README.md

 # My Personal Nvim Config

+This is a personal Neovim config that I am working on.
+Do not judge it, it is not ready yet :).